ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 And the star-spangled banner in triumph doth wave
 O’er the land of the free and the home of the brave.
 0, thus be it ever, when freemen shall stand,
-Between their loved home an
+Between their loved home and
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:njr:batch_njr_juniper_ver01:data:sn83032103:00383340603:1861070601:0111/pct:23.118751,22.075293,17.558323,12.022669/!600,600/0/default.jpg"/>
 </td>